 Engineering candidates should be evaluated on merit, in an unbiased way, based on what they will be doing on the job.

 Companies should have a clear map of the skillset and capacity of their engineering teams, and therefore know where to augment them with new hires and up-skilling.

 For the last decade, we were proudly funded by our customers.

 Years of bootstrapping taught us to work hard, focus on our customers, act thoughtfully, and do it all without ego.
 At the same time, we were limited in our reach and kept feeling that there was so much more we could do and build if only we could spin up a couple more engineering teams or run a couple more campaigns.
-Our customers started to hack Codility themselves to adapt our platform to more use cases beyond our initial scope – this proved to us that there is a true need for expanding what we do.
+Our customers started to hack Codility themselves to adapt our technical recruiting platform to more use cases beyond our initial scope – this proved to us that there is a true need for expanding what we do.